Nancy Jackson (climber): Final climb and legacy

 In 1990, Jackson joined the American Manaslu Expedition, which aimed to make the first American summit of the eight-thousander.
 On March 27, Jackson was killed in an avalanche with expedition doctor Charles Schertz and sherpa guide, Nima Wangchuk.
-The accident occurred when the climbers had reached a level of 15,510-feet and a 400-foot slab avalanche gave way, entirely covering the climbers.
+The accident occurred when the climbers had reached a level of 15,510 ft when a 400 ft slab avalanche gave way, entirely covering the climbers.
 They were found buried in the snow later that day by other team members.

-After her death, her hometown congregation at the First Methodist Church (Moscow, Idaho) founded a hand bell choir in her memory.
+After her death, her hometown congregation at the First Methodist Church in Moscow founded a hand bell choir in her memory.
 The Nancy Jackson Bell Choir now includes 5 complete octaves of both bells and chimes and two adult, one youth, and one children's bell choir.